thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 14.7.
 Run the build script and refresh the browser.
 Now the camera follows the ship to keep it in th center of the view no matter what, so there's no way for the ship to ever reach the left or right side of the screen as before.
 However, there's still a discontinuity.
 When the ship approaches within half a screen of the left side of the planet, nothing to the left of that border can be seen.
 When the ship passes where the leftmost edge of the planet used to be, the leftmost side of the planet disappears, and the rightmost side of the planet suddently pops into view.
 The opposite happens when crossing the line in the other direction.

 14.8.
-To fix the remaining discontinuity, we'll need to modify the Drawable properties of the planet, the raider, the habitat, and the bullets so that they are drawn even if they're on the wrong side of the discontinuity.
+To fix the remaining discontinuity, we'll need to modify the Drawable properties of the planet, the enemy, the habitat, and the bullets so that they are drawn even if they're on the wrong side of the discontinuity.
 Basically, the system will draw three copies of the level, one to the left of the regular level, the regular level in the center, and one on the right of the regular level.
 This may not be the most efficient way to do things, but it will work, at least until we end up adding more stuff to draw than the system can handle.
 It's probably fine for now.

-Open each of the files Habitat.ts, Planet.ts, and Raider.ts, locate the place in each constructor where the Drawable property is being initialized, and add the following call right after the closing parenthesis:
+Open each of the files Habitat.ts, Planet.ts, and Enemy.ts, locate the place in each constructor where the Drawable property is being initialized, and add the following call right after the closing parenthesis:

 	.sizeInWrappedInstancesSet(Coords.fromXYZ(3, 1, 1) )